GrayedFox/multidict/README.md

 Welcome to Multidict, your friendly neighbourhood open source language detecting spellchecker.

+Looking for the [user docs][2]?

+## Downloading

 You can download me directly from the Firefox add-ons store [here][3].

-## Developer Docs

-The developer docs are built using JSDOC.
-The user docs are located [here][2].

 ## Installing